Fatal Injury Claims / Wrongful Death

 • A person to whom the deceased was married but the marriage was dissolved before the date of death of the deceased.

-In order to qualify as a dependent, the person must have suffered financial loss or mental distress as a result of the death of the deceased.
-While there may be many dependents of the deceased it must be remembered that only one person can bring a fatal injury claim on behalf of all of the dependents and it is therefore vitally important to have all details of the statutory dependents before initiating a claim.
+To qualify as a dependent, the individual must have experienced financial loss or mental distress due to the death of the deceased.
+Although there may be multiple dependents of the deceased, it is important to remember that only one person can submit a fatal injury claim on behalf of all dependents.
+Therefore, it is crucial to have all details of the statutory dependents before starting a claim.

-A statutory dependent that was not financially dependent on the deceased can waive their rights to be included in the fatal injury action.
-The figure of €35,000, if awarded, is to be split between all dependents.
-As stated earlier, it must be remembered that this is not an attempt to compensate for the loss of a loved one; it is merely an acknowledgement of grief.
-It should also be noted that there is no cap on the damages that can be recovered for financial loss or funeral & other expenses.
+A statutory dependent who was not financially reliant on the deceased can waive their rights to be included in the fatal injury claim.
+The sum of €35,000, if awarded, is to be divided among all dependents.
+As previously stated, it is important to remember that this is not an attempt to compensate for the loss of a loved one; it is simply an acknowledgment of grief.
+Additionally, there is no limit on the damages that can be recovered for financial loss, funeral, and other expenses.

-Although the figure allowed for mental distress is very low, it must be distinguished from a separate cause of action that can be brought for nervous shock.
-This cause of action is not included in the Fatal Injury Summons and instead is a standalone action brought by way of a Personal Injury Summons.
-In a fatal injury action only one person can bring the claim on behalf of all dependents; this is not the case where a separate cause of action arises for nervous shock.
+Although the amount allowed for mental distress is very low, it must be distinguished from a separate cause of action that can be brought for nervous shock.
+This cause of action is not included in the Fatal Injury Summons and is instead a standalone action initiated via a Personal Injury Summons.
+In a fatal injury claim, only one person can bring the claim on behalf of all dependants; this is not the case when a separate cause of action concerning nervous shock arises.

-The dependants have two years from the date of death within which to bring a fatal injury action, also known as a claim for wrongful death.
-It is important to note that the two year limit begins on the date of death and NOT when the accident or injury causing the death occurred.
-Although this may seem like a trivial point to make it must be remembered that a person may be wrongfully injured but not actually pass away on the date the injury was sustained.
+The dependants have two years from the date of death to bring a fatal injury action, also known as a claim for wrongful death.
+It is crucial to note that the two-year limit starts on the date of death and NOT when the accident or injury causing the death took place.
+Although this may seem like an insignificant point, it must be remembered that a person can be wrongfully injured but not necessarily pass away on the same day the injury was sustained.

 Example: